Amanhacker/Movie-Cruiser-SPA-using-TMDB-3rd-party-API-/README.md

 ## Project Overview

-This project contains the website developed using Angular which has different modules like Login, Trending movies, Search module, Logout, Add to Favorites, etc.
+I was searching of a platform where we can search any movie, and can add my fav movies to my favorite list for registered and authenticated users.
+However, I know the website IMDB, but I want to create my own version of IMDB.

-I have used the TMDB API for fetching the data of movies (https://developers.themoviedb.org/3/getting-started/introduction) and once the user gets authenticated, he/she is able to add or remove movie in their favorite list.
-Also, a user can search any movie based on some keyword.
+I have created my own version of IMDB - "Movie Cruiser Application" website developed using Angular whose primary goal is to fetch data of trending movies from TMDB API ((https://developers.themoviedb.org/3/getting-started/introduction).
+Once the user gets authenticated, a user can add or remove movie in their favorite list, and can search any movie based on some keyword.

+It has different modules like Login, Trending movies, Search module, Logout, Add to Favorites, etc.

+I am only fetching and displaying these datas of trending Movies like "Movie Overview", "No of votes this movie gets in terms of ratings", "Genre" and "Release Date".
+These datas are shown for every movie, which is being fetched from TMDB API.

+Also, I have used SnackBarService(used to show messages in the bottom of the application with swiping enabled) to refrain from accessing the favorite module once a user gets logged out.

 ## Pro-Tip :
 Go to https://github1s.com/AMANHACKER/MOVIE-CRUISER-SPA-USING-TMDB-3RD-PARTY-API- for browsing through the code in the browser itself.